SVRTK/auto-proc-svrtk/README.md

 License
 -------

-The SVRTK package and all scripts are distributed under the terms of the [Apache License Version 2](http://www.apache.org/licenses/LICENSE-2.0).
-The license enables usage of SVRTK in both commercial and non-commercial applications, without restrictions on the licensing applied to the combined work.
+The auto SVRTK code and all scripts are distributed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Citation and acknowledgements